martinpaljak/nfc4pc/README.md

 PROBABLY:
 - Configuration for browser selection
-- from .jar/wrapped .exe to native package
+- from .jar/wrapped .exe to native package with GraalVM, if feasible

 MAYBE (very MAYBE)
 - support for NDEF on NXP MIFARE chips with certain readers (ACS being suspect)